-Find out how to register your trademark in Mexico in order to protect your brand and unique designs for the benefit of your company.
-This includes carrying out a thorough trademark search in Mexico to ensure your distinctive signs are unique and eligible for exclusive use.
+Find out how to register a trademark in Mexico and protect your brand and unique designs for the benefit of your company.
+The trademark registration process includes carrying out a thorough trademark search in Mexico to ensure your distinctive signs are unique and eligible for exclusive use.

 According to Mexico’s Industrial Property Law, a trademark is any graphic sign that is perceptible by our senses and capable of being protected for exclusive use.
-It distinguishes products or services from others of a similar type or class in the market.
+A trademark distinguishes products or services from others of a similar type or class in the market.
 You have 10 years to use a trademark before you need to ratify your registration.

-In order to create the design of your Mexican trademark, Mexico’s Industrial Property Law establishes the following elements that a trademark can include:
+In order to create the design of your Mexican trademark, Mexico’s Industrial Property Law lays out the following elements that a trademark can include:

 - Three-dimensional shapes